fauzisho/qiscus-sdk-android-sample/README.md

 ### Customize the chat UI
-Boring with default template?
-You can customized it, try it!, we have more items than those below code, its just example.
+Dont like the default template?
+You can customize it :

 ```java
 Qiscus.getChatConfig()
       .setStatusBarColor(R.color.blue)